Teaching Models to Bluff: Measuring Deception, Belief, and Coordination in LLM Secret Hitler

 Consistency: President.passed (FL) == Chancellor.received (FL) → consistent

-Outcome: Red policy, but both players look clean by the metrics.
+Outcome: Red policy, but both players appear clean by the metrics.
 The table must reason about odds and patterns across rounds, not single outcomes.

 Implementation Notes